 They will provide you with the basics in equipment, cultures and bacteria.
-If you want to get a little more serious drop me a line and I’ll point you in the direction of the big suppliers on the continent and in the UK.
+If you want to get a little more serious we’ve put a full list of all the cheese-making suppliers in the UK here >.

 What books should I read?

-Chosen from a vast range of excellent books on cheese, I would particularly recommend these three books, which are worth their weight in gold for any budding professional cheese maker:
+Chosen from a vast range of excellent books on cheese, I would particularly recommend the books listed on our separate blog [The Best Cheesemaking Books], these ones are worth their weight in gold for any budding professional cheese maker:

 Who should I contact for professional guidance?